“For if there had been nothing wrong with that first covenant, no place would have been sought for another.”

 ~ Hebrews 8:13

-~ As they huddled in homes hiding their faith and confession of Christ in fear of what the religion of their day would have done to them they waited patiently to see the armies of Rome begin to surround Jerusalem and they knew that at that time it would be their mission to quietly exodus out of the city into the mountains were there would be safety.
+~ As they (Christians) huddled in homes hiding their faith in Christ, in fear of what the religion of their day would have done to them, they waited patiently and saw The Armies of Rome begin to surround Jerusalem just as Jesus said they would and they knew that it was time to begin their exodus out of Jerusalem up into the mountains where they would be saved from Rome’s impending seige.

-~ As they prayed, prepared and waited for all that Christ said to be done, John received further confirmation from Our Risen Christ in a vision on The Island of Patmos assuring his prophecy and the future destroying of all who were opposing and oppressing them.
+~ As they prayed, prepared and waited for all that Jesus prophesied to be fulfilled, The Apostle John recieved confirmation from The Risen Christ in a vision on The Island of Patmos assuring his words and the very soon to come destruction of all who were opposing, oppressing and killing them as his followers.

 “Look, I am coming soon!